 - Acting as the chief compliance officer for the mortgage brokerage.

-- Ensuring that the brokerage and each mortgage broker and agent, follow all of the regulations and requirements that apply under the Act.
+- Ensuring that the brokerage and each mortgage broker and agent, follow all regulations and requirements that apply under the Act.

 - Taking reasonable steps to deal with anyone working for the brokerage who does not follow the Act.